asyx21/secret_santa/README.md

 2. Prepare the participant file with details of the players.
 Use example participant.example.txt.
 You can name your file with `...local.txt` extension to make git ignore
 3. Install libraries with `pip install -r requirements.txt`
 4. Run first `python random_drawing.py players.example.txt` giving the participant file to generate the drawing results
+5. Create an account (free) on mailjet: `https://www.mailjet.com/pricing`
+6. The run `send_email.py` to send results to participants by email.
+Here you must provide Mailjet API credentials in `.env` file.
+Please find `.env.example` as template